dameradev/speedstack-website/src/collections/posts/staying-productive-on-the-road-my-travel-tips-and-tricks.md

 date: 2024-03-20T15:39:05Z
 description: >-
   One of the main reasons I got into IT is the flexibility and freedom I get.
-  Traveling has always been a passion of mine, but until I started working for myself it was limited to however much my parents could afford, and mostly to neighbouring countries. ⁠
+  Traveling has always been a passion of mine, but until I started
 title: 'Staying Productive on the Road: My Travel Tips and Tricks'
 slug: productive-on-the-road
 coverImage: /images/image-3.webp